3 Ways Generative AI Will Help Marketers Connect With Customers

 You’ll also need a channel execution team to help you coordinate and execute campaigns.
 They may start with one channel and then extend your personalization efforts across channels little by little.

 Once you’ve got the departments aligned, you have to make sure they’re working with relevant data.
-Our report shows that 39% marketers believe the lack of data stands in the way of adopting personalization.
+Our report shows that 61% marketers believe the lack of data stands in the way of adopting generative AI to improve personalization.
+Different teams working off different data is one of the major personalization challenges that companies face.

-Organizations often have a wealth of data available to them, but marketers don’t always have access to that data, according to Victoria Calkins, a Product Marketing Manager at Salesforce.
+Organizations often have a wealth of data available to them, but marketers don’t always have access to that data.

-“In order to drive connected experiences, it’s important to consider all of the data we have on that individual,” she said.
+“In order to drive connected experiences, it’s important to consider all of the data we have on that individual,” said Victoria Calkins, product marketing manager at Salesforce.
 “For example, we want to know when they’ve browsed on our website or contacted customer service.
-As marketers we often don’t have access to all of this data because it may live in other parts of an organization.”
+As marketers, we often don’t have access to all of this data because it may live in other parts of an organization.”

 With coordination and access to proper data in place, now it’s time to ensure your department has the proper technical skills to build a personalization strategy.
 Personalization requires a team of people with both technical and creative skills.
 Some marketers don’t have the technical skills to deliver end-to-end personalization, while others lack the creativity to provide relevant and engaging content.

 Our Trends in Personalization survey found 43% of marketers say a lack of knowledge and skills is their most significant personalization obstacle.
-Embracing technology like artificial intelligence (AI) can help take some of the more routine tasks off your department’s plate, letting them tackle big issues.
+Embracing technology like AI can help take some of the more routine tasks off your department’s plate, letting them tackle big issues.

 “We are coming out of the age of managing marketing campaigns manually, and you no longer have to do it all yourself because of artificial intelligence,” said Calkins.
 “Using AI will allow your marketing efforts to go further without adding extra work to your teams.”

 There is only one solution when it comes to this obstacle: investing in the education of technologies that can do the heavy lifting.
-Companies should empower their talent by expanding their understanding about personalization, giving them the knowledge they need to succeed.
+Companies should empower their talent by expanding their understanding about what customers want to see, giving them the knowledge they need to overcome personalization challenges.

 Personalization is a work in progress.
 Tech tools are evolving, and so are our processes and skills (not to mention customer expectations).
-Now that you’ve identified the three top challenges to personalization, take stock of your own organization and build a path to success – both for yourself and for your customers.
+Now that you’ve identified the four top personalization challenges, take stock of your own organization and build a path to success – both for yourself and for your customers.

 Get the latest articles in your inbox.